Controlling quality and obtaining full accreditation are not solely for marketing purposes.

 The process from admission to graduation for students involves several key stages, starting with the admissions audit to ensure compliance with entry standards.
 Upon successful admission, students engage in coursework, guided by internal assessments and external examinations to maintain academic integrity and standards.
 Feedback mechanisms, such as module feedback questionnaires, support continuous improvement.
 Course amendments may occur to enhance the learning experience.
 The journey includes planning for validation of programs and external reviews to ensure quality.
 Finally, actions for improvement are identified and implemented, culminating in graduation, where students have met all academic requirements and benefitted from a quality-assured educational process.

-This important process have 5 procedures:
+This important process has 5 procedures:

 1. INFORMATION GIVEN TO STUDENTS _ QA INFO CODE: The overall intent of the documents and processes related to student admission to graduation at MI Swiss is to ensure a comprehensive, quality-assured educational journey that is aligned with institutional standards and external benchmarks.
 From rigorous admissions audits to ensure only qualified students are admitted, through detailed program validation, continuous feedback mechanisms, and systematic internal assessments, to external examinations and audits for maintaining academic integrity and standards, each step is designed to support students' academic success and personal development.
 The process culminates in graduation, marking the achievement of educational objectives and readiness for professional advancement, all within a framework of continuous improvement to enhance the quality of education provided.